 Are tickets needed for this event?
 Are there parties in Times Square?

-No. The annual New Year’s Eve in Times Square celebration is a free event open to everyone on a first-come, first-serve basis.
+No tickets are needed for the annual New Year’s Eve in Times Square celebration, which is a free event open to everyone on a first-come, first-serve basis.
 There are no public viewing spaces available for sale.

 Some private parties are held in many of the restaurants and hotels in Times Square and tickets are required in advance.